ACCESS TO THE PROGRAM SUBMISSION SYSTEM

 - Need to create an account?

-Membership payments for 2017 were due by December 31, 2016.
-If you are paying dues during 2017, please allow AT LEAST A WEEK for your payment to be received and processed by Johns Hopkins.
+Membership payments for 2022 are due by December 31, 2022.
+If you are paying dues, please allow AT LEAST A WEEK for your payment to be received and processed by Johns Hopkins.
 Absolutely NO extensions of the deadlines will be possible because of unpaid membership fees or because membership applications were not submitted with sufficient time for processing before the deadline.
 If you need to renew your membership, please go to https://scs.press.jhu.edu//membership/join.

 Reminder: You must use the username and password you have established with the Johns Hopkins University Press for the program submission system.
 If you have created a different username or password on classicalstudies.org, those credentials will not give you access to the submission system.